All Episodes

 You know, the one in grade eight that you didn't do very well on.

-And you're going to be punished because you did badly, even though I repeatedly told you to study for the test, blah, blah, blah.
+You knew two or three weeks ahead that you were going to have to do that test and you are responsible for having failed to study for that test and you're going to be punished because you did badly, even though I repeatedly told you to study for the test, blah, blah, blah.

 You knew that test was coming.

-You failed to study for it.
+You failed to study for it and that's pretty bad.

-And then when the children get older and the children, as adults say to the parents, you know, you did some pretty bad parenting there, mom and dad.
+And then when the children get older and the children as adults say to the parents, you know, you did some pretty bad parenting there, mom and dad.

 You did some pretty bad parenting.